 When a manuscript is submitted to a journal and meets all the submission criteria, then the journal’s editorial team makes an initial decision.
 They may decline the submission.
 They can also refer it to an editor who will move it toward a final decision, including accepting the manuscript for publication.
 Editors are generally assigned based on subject expertise, but sometimes workload and availability play a role.
 The assigned editor initiates the peer review process.

-How are Reviewers Selected are Invited?
+How are Reviewers Selected and Invited?

 Assigned editors use several resources to select potential reviewers.
 A manuscript’s list of citations can serve as a means of identifying known experts in the field.
 Authors may sometimes provide a list of preferred reviewers along with their submissions for assigned editors to consider.
 A journal’s database of reviewers and authors is also a source of potential candidates.
 It includes information about reviewers, such as their history as a reviewer, availability, and the timeliness and quality of their reviews.